 - Give flexibly to causes you care about.
 You can give to almost any IRS-qualified charitable organization directly from your DAF now or over multiple years…it’s up to you.

 The Donor Advised Fund allows for an upfront tax deduction and eliminates taxes you would otherwise pay on capital gains and income, reducing taxes and passing more to the cause of your choice!

 So, what kind of impact does this have in real dollars?

 DAF benefits – helping Mark & Susan reduce taxes and give more

 Mark and Susan had given money to charity every year of their 35 years together – it’s a line item in their budget that never gets missed.
-They’ve also been responsible investors and were just about ready to retire or, as they put it, “take on full time grandparenting”.
-They came to us for help with two goals:
+As they were preparing to retire, or “take on full time grandparenting” as they put it, they came to us for help with two goals: